 1. Force logrotate logrotate -f /etc/logrotate.conf

 Foreman-proxy is listening again on the port 9090

-#2 Updated by Dmitri Dolguikh about 4 years ago
+#2 Updated by Dmitri Dolguikh over 4 years ago

 Apparently the issue is still there.
 I don't think adding a delay between launching http and https apps is a great approach (slows down startup, 5 seconds may not be sufficient time to for the process to release the socket).
 Updating 'sigterm' handler to stop http and https apps and then exit smart-proxy would be my preferred approach.

-#4 Updated by Dominic Cleal about 4 years ago
+#4 Updated by Dominic Cleal over 4 years ago